ianring/potterytools/README.md

 ```
 ./upload_to_website.sh
 ```
+that will copy it over to the ianring.com server at `/var/www/darkware.shop/public_html/pieces/images/carousel/png`

-12. Add that image to the database
+12. Add that image to the database at its public path: `/pieces/images/carousel/png/00000.png`